camicroscope/security-router-v2/README.md

 source - The field in the decoded JWT to set to {USER}
 destination - The url to call to determine if the user has permission, and get the keychain if applicable. keychain - The keys the user has, if applicable.
-See the Keycheck section of this document.
+See the Keycheck section of this document. check - the field to check; if the response from destination has and has a truthy value in this field, it will consider the user "ok".

 ### enviornment variables